Luxury Vs. Budget: Types Of Body Wash Compared

 Sensitive Skin

-Dark Spots/Uneven Tone
+Dark Spots or Uneven Tone

 Common Mistakes When Choosing Body Wash

-Mistake #1: Assuming Expensive = Better
+Mistake #1: Assuming Expensive Means Better

 A $50 luxury body wash with no active ingredients will only get you clean—same as a $5 drugstore option.
-Price reflects branding and packaging, not cleansing power.

 Mistake #2: Using the Same Product for Everything

 Your face, body, and intimate areas have different needs.
 At minimum, use a separate product for your face.
-For body concerns, consider targeted products.

-Mistake #3: Ignoring Ingredients
+Mistake #3: Ignoring the Ingredient List

 Mistake #4: Over-Cleansing

-Using harsh products or washing too frequently strips natural oils.
+Using harsh products or washing too often strips natural oils.
 This can worsen oily skin as it overproduces oil to compensate.
-Once daily is usually enough.

 AMVital Body Care Products